Unity-Technologies/ROS-TCP-Connector/com.unity.robotics.visualizations/Documentation~/README.md

 ## Configuring a Visualization Suite

-This package contains a `DefaultVisualizationSuite` prefab that provides visualizer components for many common ROS message types, organized in the hierarchy by package.
+This package contains a `DefaultVisualizationSuite` prefab, located in the [root of this package](../DefaultVisualizationSuite.prefab) that provides visualizer components for many common ROS message types, organized in the hierarchy by package.
 These components control how messages are displayed in the Unity scene.
 You may also create your own visualization suite by creating a GameObject with only the desired default or custom visualizer components for your project.

+The package also contains an `EmptyVisualizationSuite` prefab (also located at the [root of this package](../EmptyVisualizationSuite.prefab)), which contains all necessary components to add visualizations, but none of the default visualizers so you may pick and choose which visualizers you want in the scene.

 The UI windows for visualizations will automatically be laid out as they are turned on, but they can also be dragged and resized.
 The visualizations in the scene can be customized as described in the [Inspector](#using-the-inspector) section.
 The topics being visualized and the window configurations are saved between sessions and can be exported and loaded via the HUD's `Layout > Export/Import layout` buttons.

+### Priority Setter

+The [Priority Setter](../Runtime/Scripts/PrioritySetter.cs) allows users to modify which visualization is preferred, in case of multiple visualizers per ROS message type.
+All default visualizers default to priority `-1`, and custom visualizers will default to `0`, making custom visualizers a higher priority.
+This means that, when toggling on visualizations in the scene, the higher priority visualizers will be turned on.

+To use the Priority Setter, simply add the PrioritySetter component to the GameObject that holds the visualization you want to modify, and set its `Priority` field value.

 ## The HUD